-And what is worse, consistently facing unfulfilled expectations can create conflict in relationships, lead to a miserable experiences, and most importantly — kill our confidence in ourselves to manifest the life we truly desire.
+And what is worse, consistently facing unfulfilled expectations can create conflict in relationships.
+Additionally, it leads to miserable experiences, and most importantly — kills our confidence in ourselves to manifest the life we truly desire.

 You will experience fewer disappointments and feel less discouraged about your path, making it easier to trust in the process of life and truly enjoy your present, instead of worrying about the future.

 If you find yourself consistently disappointed in yourself and by the people and situations in your life, it’s time to check in with your expectations.